 CMS dances and parties are only for enrolled students.
 Full day attendance is required for any student to attend an after school activity.
 The only exception would be a pre-arranged absence and/or a medical/dental appointment.
-Students who are suspended in or out of school may not attend after school activities.

-Dances and parties cost \$5.00 for all students.
+Students who are suspended in or out of school, or have a major discipline issue the day of the dance, may not attend after school activities.
+Admission into dances is \$5 at the door and concessions are available.
+During the dance, students are expected to remain in supervised areas, dancing and hanging out.
+Students are not allowed to play-fight, wrestle, play tag, run around, or display unsafe or inappropriate behavior.
+If there is a disciplinary problem at the dance/party, parents/guardians must pick up their student immediately and a refund will not be issued.
+That student will NOT be allowed to attend dances for the remainder of the year.